PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## TNT and Disparity Roadmap

-### Public Alpha (Adding more features like, bosses and mini-bosses, more mobs, and most importantly Twilight Forest integration.)
+### Public Alpha (Adding more features like, bosses and mini-bosses, more mobs, and most importantly Twilight Forest Integration.)

 - 0.3 - Done.